wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_listaddressbalances.md

 ---
-title: dash:listaddressbalances \[POST\] {disallowed}
+title: listaddressbalances  {disallowed} - Dash
-description: Lists addresses of this wallet and their balances.
+description: Example code for the listaddressbalances  {disallowed} json-rpc method. Сomplete guide on how to use listaddressbalances  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters